Infection control practices: universal precautions

 - Saliva precautions - Mouthpieces, resuscitation bags, or other ventilation devices should be available for use in areas where the need for resuscitation is predictable.

-Editor's note: The above excerpt is from the online course, "Isolation Precautions for Healthcare Staff: Addressing the Threat of Emerging Infections."
-For more information on this and other courses in our library, go to www.hcprofessor.com.
+Editor's note: The above excerpt was from HCPro's online course, "Isolation Precautions for Healthcare Staff: Addressing the Threat of Emerging Infections."
+Check out our latest nursing resources here.

 Related Products